dtomlinson91/kind/README.md

 kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

-See the [git repository](https://github.com/kubernetes-sigs/kind) for bat for more information.
+See the [git repository](https://github.com/kubernetes-sigs/kind) for kind for more information.

 ## dev

-Drone builds the plugin source using cargo on a new tag creation.
+Drone builds the plugin source using go on a new tag creation.

-Tag versions follow bat releases.
+Tag versions follow kind releases.